civictechdc/us-congress-pizza-flag-tracker/readme.md

     pip install -r requirements.txt
     ```

-If database is not created in your local environment or you want to recreate:
+If database is not created in your local environment:

+`DEBUG=True FLASK_APP=app.py flask db init`

+If database is created but you want to recreate
+`rm -rf migrations`
 `DEBUG=True FLASK_APP=app.py flask db init`

 After the database has been created: